- An infected person’s stool comes into contact with your food, water, or skin.

 Does Hepatitis A Always Cause Symptoms?

-There's a lot of variety to how people feel when they have the disease.
+There's a lot of variety in how people feel when they have the disease.
 It's possible you might not have any symptoms.
 But people often feel and look sick.
 You might even need to go to the hospital.

 Symptoms and complications are more common as you get older.
 Most children under age 6 with hep A don't have any.